Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: Appendix C. Possible experiments

 \section{Appendix C. Possible experiments}

-In this section, we propose a possible experiment for checking whether or not the GL theory is applicable for a given laser.
+In this appendix, we propose a possible experiment for checking whether or not the GL theory is applicable for a given laser.
 Although there are state-of-the-art techniques for measuring higher-order photon correlations $g^{(q\geq3)}$ \cite{Wiersig2009,Stevens2010,Elvira2011,Schlottmann2018}, the precise measurement of photon statistics is still limited to the second-order photon correlation [$g^{(2)}$].
 Therefore, here, we propose an alternative method that requires only the photon number and $g^{(2)}$ measurements.

-The strategy is to make use of the fact that, in the GL theory, the photon output, which is actually $G^{(1)}$, and $g^{(2)}$ are not independent and correlated as Eqs. (\ref{eq:unnorm_Gq}) and (\ref{eq:GL_gq}).
+The strategy is to make use of the fact that, in the GL theory, the photon output, which is actually $G^{(1)}$, and $g^{(2)}$ are not independent but instead correlated as Eqs. (\ref{eq:unnorm_Gq}) and (\ref{eq:GL_gq}).
 First, by measuring a pump-input and light-output curve, we fit it with a function

 where $A$ and $B$ are fitting parameters.
-Although light output intensity strongly depends on the generalized quantum efficiency of a detector, $\eta$, the shape of a pump-input and light-output curve can generally be fitted with Eq . ({eq:fitting}).
+Although light output intensity strongly depends on the generalized quantum efficiency of a detector, $\eta$, the shape of a pump-input and light-output curve can generally be fitted with Eq. (\ref{eq:fitting}).
 Second, with the fitting parameter $B$ obtained from the first fitting, we plot the $g^{(2)}$ as